tgqc/QView/readme.md

 The package is VERY large, as it contains its own jre (1.5) for reasons of portability.
 This is probably not optimal.
 Drop the jre and use your own if you want a quicker download.
 If you think I should remove it, let me know.

 ###A big thanks
+* To Trung Nguyen for the use of and opportunity to disect his extensive original MQ PCF libraries.
 * To the Netbeans project for their work on the platform (http://netbeans.org/features/platform/).
 A great way to get up and running quickly.
 * To Chistophe Bouthier (http://christ.bouthier.free.fr/t) for his work on the hypertree library.